Roger Roth: Political career

 As chairman of the Senate Committee on Universities and Technical Colleges, Roth blocked the Evers' nominees to the state technical college system board; years into Evers' governorship, the committee had refused to confirm Evers's nominees while allowing Walker's appointees to continue to serve even though their terms were expired.

 In 2021, Roth and fellow Republican Shae Sortwell proposed an amendment to the Wisconsin state Constitution to eliminate elections for the state superintendent, state treasurer, and secretary of state (all positions currently held by Democrats).
 Roth and Sortwell's proposed amendment would convert these positions into appointed posts filled by the governor with confirmation by the state Senate.

+Run for lieutenant governor (2022)

 On February 27, 2022, Roth announced his campaign for Lieutenant Governor of Wisconsin, with a sizeable funding lead compared to his opponents.
 On August 9, 2022, he won the primary alongside Trump-endorsed gubernatorial candidate and businessman Tim Michels.
-On November 8, 2022, the pair lost to the Democratic ticket of incumbent Governor Tony Evers and State Assemblywoman Sara Rodriguez in the general election.
+On November 8, 2022, the pair lost to the Democratic ticket of incumbent Governor Tony Evers and State Representative Sara Rodriguez in the general election.

+Run for U.S. House (2024)

+In February 2024, Wisconsin's 8th congressional district incumbent, Mike Gallagher, announced he would not run for re-election.
+Within hours, Roth announced his campaign to succeed Gallagher in the U.S. House of Representatives.
+The open seat in the Republican-trending district attracted several prominent Republicans to consider bids, but ultimately only two others entered the race—state senator André Jacque and gas station chain owner Tony Wied.
+After trying to distance himself from Donald Trump in his 2022 campaign, in 2024 Roth endorsed Trump and sought his endorsement.
+Trump, however, endorsed the political newcomer, Wied.
+Trump then went on to attack Roth, saying, "Tony is running against RINO Roger Roth, who is a 'clone' of Paul Ryan, and no friend to MAGA — He should drop out of the Race NOW."
+Despite Trump's attacks, Roth maintained his support for Trump.
+Wied prevailed in the primary, receiving 41% of the vote to Roth's 34%.

-Personal life
+Personal life and family

-His uncle, Toby Roth, was a member of the United States House of Representatives from Wisconsin from 1979 to 1997.
+Roger Roth Jr. is the second of four sons born to Roger Roth Sr. and his wife Karen (née Schaefer).
+Roger Roth Sr. is a retired realtor and a younger brother of Tobias Roth, who served 18 years in the U.S. House of Representatives, representing Wisconsin's 8th congressional district.